HarrisonGrodin/radical-julia/traits/README.md

 end
 ```

-This would require (or assume) that an implementation of `Eq{T}` is already defined when an instance of `Ordered{T}` is defined, allowing the functions within `Ordered{T}` (and any function which has `where Ordered{T}`) to safely make use of equality checking, too.
+This would require (or assume) that an implementation of `Eq{T}` is already defined when an instance of `Ordered{T}` is defined, allowing the functions within `Ordered{T}` (and any function which has `where Ordered{T}`) to safely make use of equality checking too.

 Look how much power this simple setup gets us!
-Here are some demonstrations of how some of the already-documented [Julia interfaces](https://docs.julialang.org/en/v1/manual/interfaces/index.html) coule be implemented:
+Here are some demonstrations of how some of the already-documented [Julia interfaces](https://docs.julialang.org/en/v1/manual/interfaces/index.html) could be implemented:
 ```julia
 trait Indexable{T}
     getindex(::T, inds...)